benjaminion/upgrading-ethereum-book/src/book.md

 > Using `xor` in `process_randao` is (slightly) more secure than using `hash`.
 To illustrate why, imagine an attacker can grind randomness in the current epoch such that two of his validators are the last proposers, in a different order, in two resulting samplings of the next epochs.
 The commutativity of `xor` makes those two samplings equivalent, hence reducing the attacker's grinding opportunity for the next epoch versus `hash` (which is not commutative).
 The strict security improvement may simplify the derivation of RANDAO security formal lower bounds.

 We will see [shortly](#randao-biasability) that it can be advantageous to an attacker to have control of the last slots of an epoch.
 Justin's [point](https://github.com/ethereum/consensus-specs/pull/496#issuecomment-457546253) is that, under the current scheme, the attacker having validators $V_0, V_1$ in the two last slots of an epoch is equivalent to it having $V_1, V_0$ with respect to the `randao_reveal`s.
-This fractionally reduces an attackers choices when it comes to influencing the RANDAO.
+This fractionally reduces an attacker's choices when it comes to influencing the RANDAO.
 If we used `hash` rather than `xor`, or if we signed over the slot number rather than the epoch number, these orderings would result in different outcomes from each other, giving an attacker more choice and therefore more power.

 #### Lookahead